SB design system

 📣 Objective

-Based on Smokeball's brand identity, we are building a design system to drive greater consistency and efficiency across all our products on various platforms.
+Based on Smokeball’s brand identity, we’re building a design system to drive greater consistency and efficiency across all our products and platforms.

 🙌 My role

-As the lead designer, I identified the need for a design system with stakeholders.
+As the lead designer, I identified the need for a design system in collaboration with stakeholders.
 I then planned and executed all design tasks.
-In addition to collaborating with all team members as in any project, I spent most of my time working with developers on this highly technical project.
+I spent most of my time working with designers and developers on this highly technical project, ensuring it became an effective communication channel among the cross-functional team.

 🚀 Business Impact

-Form elements should be self-explanatory, so I utilised diverse visual cues such as labels, icons, imagery to convey the functionality as clearly as possible.
+Form elements should be self-explanatory, so I utilised diverse visual cues such as labels, icons, and imagery to convey functionality as clearly as possible.
+Since most of our users were not very tech-savvy, there was no question that the input field had to be the most recognisable-vertically aligned.

 Documentation